zorbyte/Spile/README.md

-# Netherite Server
+# Spile Server

-> Please not that the name of this project is still under debate.

-Netherite is a Minecraft Java edition game server, that is written from scratch in TypeScript using Node.js.
+Spile is a Minecraft Java edition game server, that is written from scratch in TypeScript using Node.js.

 ## Project structure